 A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

-So last month we caught up with Lucy Sparrow and you might have read our latest interview with her here.
-We talked about her journey since the epic Cornershop installation in 2014 and looked forward to her latest show later in the year in LA.
+Last month we caught up with Lucy Sparrow and you might have read our latest interview with her here.
+We talked about her journey since the epic Cornershop installation in 2014.
+Then looked forward to her latest show later in the year in LA.

 It’s been a whirlwind for Lucy.
-Her particular brand of art, that of making well known items out of felt and wool and displaying them in an immersive way, is highly labour intensive.
-Yet she’s managed multiple shows including most recently a sell out replica Bodega in the meat-packing district of New York.
+Her particular brand of art is making well known items out of felt and wool.
+She then displays them in an immersive way which is highly labour intensive.
+She’s managed multiple shows including most recently a sell out replica Bodega in the meat-packing district of New York.
 It’s been a ride.

 Making the Felt Magic

 But with all this she’s needed to expand.
 Gone are the days when she could cut and sew alone in her living room.
-Now she has a more structured operation and there are people helping her to create the overwhelming volume it takes to put on an immersive ‘Cornershop’ type experience.
+Now she has a more structured operation.
+There are people helping her to create the overwhelming volume it takes to put on an immersive ‘Cornershop’ type experience.
 Her latest project in LA for example is estimated to need between 35-40,000 individually hand crafted and sewn felt products.

-What’s more, on each and every one Lucy hand finishes.
+What’s more, on each and every item Lucy hand finishes them all.
 She does what she calls the painting herself.
-That is, she will write the lettering and add any finishing touches to whichever item it is that is being created.
-The wording on a bottle of tomato ketchup for example or the edgings to the logo on a can of pepsi.
+That is, she will write the lettering and add any finishing touches.
+Whichever item it is that is being created.
+The wording on a bottle of tomato ketchup or the edgings to the logo on a can of pepsi.

 lucy sparrow